ablestatehq/distributa/docs/home.md

 chmod u+x ./database/setup-appwrite-database.sh
 ./setup-appwrite-database.sh
 ```
-This script will create initial project configuration for Distributa.
+This script will create the necessary database and collections for Distributa.
-Once the script completes execution, the distributa database, invoices collection, and distributions collection will be created the project whose ID is specified in the project of your Appwrite instance.
+Once the script completes execution, it will create the distributa database, invoices collection, and distributions collection in your Appwrite instance.

 6. Set environment variables for React:
 In your project's environment configuration file (e.g., .env.local or .env.development), add the following lines: